Huge power outage in Venezuela raises tensions amid crisis | CBC News

 Pro-government officials often blame power outages on Venezuela's opposition, accusing them of attacking power substations with Molotov cocktails, though they rarely provide any evidence.

-Rubio, who has been driving the Trump administration's confrontational stance toward Maduro, seemed to relish Rodriguez's accusations that he was somehow to blame for the power crisis.
+Rubio, who has helped drive the Trump administration's confrontational stance toward Maduro, seemed to relish Rodriguez's accusations that he was somehow to blame for the power crisis.

 "My apologies to people of Venezuela," the Florida Republican said in a message on Twitter.
 "I must have pressed the wrong thing on the 'electronic attack' app I downloaded from Apple.
 My bad."